 Example of a results message

-HotDoc Recalls is a secure mobile service that helps your clinic notify you of a health message/result that may require booking a further appointment with your practitioner.
-The message is delivered via SMN (secure mobile notification) to the mobile number you've provided to your clinic.
+HotDoc Recalls is a secure mobile service that helps your clinic notify you of a health message/result that may require you to book an appointment with your practitioner.
+The message is delivered via SMN (secure mobile notification) to the mobile number you have provided to your clinic.

 Click on the links below for more information: